 One of the main reasons we turn our collective noses up at alcohol-free beer is because it’s an alien concept — a blue-bottled bar interloper lapped up by our less interesting friends.
-But, although it continues to be eyed with the disdain and mistrust of frozen yoghurt or decaffeinated coffee, it actually been around since 1919 — thanks to Prohibition.
+But, although it continues to be eyed with the disdain and mistrust of frozen yoghurt or decaffeinated coffee, it’s actually been around since 1919 — thanks to Prohibition.

 It starts life as normal beer, going through the hopping, mashing and fermenting processes — before the alcohol is removed through heating.
 And, while this distilling does alter the flavour of some beers, it unlocks and deepens flavours of others.
-Unfortunately, it’s often hit-and-miss — but sometimes a genuinely tasty brew floats to the surface.
-So suspend your prejudices, reach for your pint glass and open your mind; for here are the best alcohol-free beers you can buy.
+Unfortunately, it’s a hit-and-miss process — but sometimes a genuinely tasty brew floats to the surface.
+So suspend your prejudices, reach for your pint glass and open your mind; here are the best alcohol-free beers you can buy.

 10. Big Drop Stout, 4.6/10

-Tasting notes: Cacao, Vanilla and Bitter Coffee
+Tasting notes: Cacao, vanilla and bitter coffee

 Where it’s brewed: Ipswich